JollyGrin/unbrewed-p2p/README.md

 - compile a list of STUN & TURN servers and enable ability to find your own lists

 ## Journal

+### 2023-5-10

+Have the gameserver working now with:

+- deck init: when loading gameboard, it will load your deck that you added and starred in /bag
+- hand: drawing cards work and added styling to make it easier to read text
+- discard: when hovering over a card you can select to discard.
+- modal: added a modal which accepts a tag and then loads the relevant data from gameserver

+Had to refactor the Pool class to instead be an object that can be passed around.

+- refactored the functions to be isolated.
+They accept a `PoolType` and return a `PoolType`
+- this works well with lodash flow to chain a pool action with a gameserver update function

 ### 2023-4-22